-[LK] For this task, the participants were allowed to submit up to seven runs per languages (ie 7 runs for English for task 3a, and 7 per language in task 3b), one mandatory run using no additional information or external resources (run 1), three using the discharge summary and any other external resource (runs 2-4), and three using external resources but not using the discharge summaries (run 5-7).
+For this task, the participants were allowed to submit up to seven runs for the English monolingual retrieval task, Task 3a.
+These runs comprised, one mandatory run using no additional information or external resources (run 1), three runs using the discharge summary and any other external resource (runs 2-4), and three using external resources but not using the discharge summaries (run http://ielab.github.io/relevation/

+5-7).
 Among each set of additional runs, one had to use only the title and the description fields of the query.
 Participants were also asked to rank their runs 2-4 and 5-7 according to their importance.
+For the cross-language information retrieval task, Task 3b, participants could submit up to seven runs for each language (Czech-English, French-English, German-English).
+These runs had the same make-up as those in Task 3a.